Email filter scripts for the customer portal#

 • hash code of an attachment

-You define the patterns respectively after the lines with the markers “#fileNames:”, “#referencePatterns:” or “#fileHashes:”.
-If the system finds an attachment whose file name matches a regular expression, this attachment is not saved.
-The file name patterns are case sensitive.
+You define the patterns following the lines that contain the markers “#fileNames:”, “#referencePatterns:” or “#fileHashes:”.
+If the system finds an attachment whose file name matches a regular expression, that attachment is not saved.
+File name patterns are case-sensitive.

-In order to also delete the references to image attachments to be removed within the main email text, you specify reference patterns after the marker “#referencePatterns:”.
-The $cid part is dynamically removed with the current cid value.
-Each line below should contain a regular expression until the next marker.
+To also delete the references to image attachments that are to be removed within the email’s main body, specify reference patterns after the marker “#referencePatterns:”.
+The $cid part is removed dynamically with the current cid value.
+Each line below it should contain one regular expression up to the next marker.

-It may happen that an email client changes the name of an embedded file to a generic name.
-In this case, you cannot identify the file by its name.
+It can happen that an email client changes the name of an embedded file to a generic name.
+In that case you cannot identify the file by its name.

 Here the “#fileHashes:” function helps you.
 After the marker “#fileHashes:” you create a list with one hash code per line for each file that should not be added as an attachment.